Robotic surgery: Comparison to traditional methods

-Major advances aided by surgical robots have been remote surgery, minimally invasive surgery and unmanned surgery.
-Due to robotic use, the surgery is done with precision, miniaturization, smaller incisions; decreased blood loss, less pain, and quicker healing time.
+Major advances aided by surgical robots have been remote surgery, minimally invasive surgery, and unmanned surgery.
+Due to robotic use, the surgery is performed with precision, miniaturization, smaller incisions; decreased blood loss, less pain, and quicker healing time.
 Articulation beyond normal manipulation and three-dimensional magnification help to result in improved ergonomics.
 Due to these techniques, there is a reduced duration of hospital stays, blood loss, transfusions, and use of pain medication.

-The existing open surgery technique has many flaws such as limited access to the surgical area, long recovery time, long hours of operation, blood loss, surgical scars, and marks.
+The existing open surgery technique has many flaws, such as limited access to the surgical area, long recovery time, long hours of operation, blood loss, surgical scars, and marks.

 The robot's costs range from $1 million to $2.5 million for each unit, and while its disposable supply cost is normally $1,500 per procedure, the cost of the procedure is higher.
 Additional surgical training is needed to operate the system.
-Numerous feasibility studies have been done to determine whether the purchase of such systems are worthwhile.
+Numerous feasibility studies have been done to determine whether the purchase of such systems is worthwhile.
 As it stands, opinions differ dramatically.
-Surgeons report that, although the manufacturers of such systems provide training on this new technology, the learning phase is intensive and surgeons must perform 150 to 250 procedures to become adept in their use.
-During the training phase, minimally invasive operations can take up to twice as long as traditional surgery, leading to operating room tie-ups and surgical staffs keeping patients under anesthesia for longer periods.
-Patient surveys indicate they chose the procedure based on expectations of decreased morbidity, improved outcomes, reduced blood loss and less pain.
-Higher expectations may explain higher rates of dissatisfaction and regret.
+Surgeons report that, although manufacturers of such systems provide training on this new technology, the learning phase is intensive and surgeons must perform 150 to 250 procedures to become adept in their use.
+Moreover, during the training phase, minimally invasive operations can take up to twice as long as traditional surgery, leading to operating room tie-ups and surgical staff keeping patients under anesthesia for longer periods.
+Patient surveys indicate they chose the procedure based on expectations of decreased morbidity, improved outcomes, reduced blood loss, and less pain.
+Additionally, higher expectations may explain higher rates of dissatisfaction and regret.

 Compared with other minimally invasive surgery approaches, robot-assisted surgery gives the surgeon better control over the surgical instruments and a better view of the surgical site.
 In addition, surgeons no longer have to stand throughout the surgery and do not get tired as quickly.
 Naturally occurring hand tremors are filtered out by the robot's computer software.
 Finally, the surgical robot can continuously be used by rotating surgery teams.
 Laparoscopic camera positioning is also significantly steadier with less inadvertent movements under robotic controls than compared to human assistance.
+The use of mixed reality to support robot-assisted surgery was developed at the Air Force Research Laboratory in 1992 through the creation of "virtual fixtures" that overlay virtual boundaries or guides that assist the human operator and has become a common method for increasing safety and precision.

 There are some issues in regards to current robotic surgery usage in clinical applications.
 There is a lack of haptics in some robotic systems currently in clinical use, which means there is no force feedback, or touch feedback.
 No interaction between the instrument and the patient is felt.
 However, recently the Senhance robotic system by Asensus Surgical was developed with haptic feedback in order to improve the interaction between the surgeon and the tissue.